Sunday, May 10, 2026

 I found this photo of my grandfather with the Fleet Model 2, so now I know why we have it.
 But I'd like to find out how it ended up in our hanger.
 I asked my mother but she said she didn't know.
 This photo must have been taken before World War II, when gramps was a young man.
 I found another photo of him with a biplane, I think a PT-19, but I'm not sure.
 He is second from the left.

 And I found this photo of him in Korea during the Korean War.
-As I've written, at one point he was a Forward Air Controller with the ground forces directing close air support.
+As I've written, at one point he was a Forward Air Controller (FAC) with the ground forces directing close air support, what today we would call a Joint Tactical Air Controller (JTAC).
 This must have been taken during this period, but I don't really know for sure and have no one to ask.
-When he wasn't a FAC, he was flying Douglas B-26s.
+When he wasn't a FAC, he was flying Douglas B-26s (nee A-26).
 He's definitely matured from the time this photo was taken and the one with the Fleet was taken.
 I'd guess a decade at least had passed.
 As you can tell, he was a tough guy.
 All my men are tough guys.